Table of Contents

 - Conjugated linoleic acid (CLA)

-7) Consume MCT oil – short for medium chain triglycerides, MCT oil is a supplement that will help you get back into ketosis faster.
+Short for medium-chain triglycerides, MCT oil is a supplement that will help you get back into ketosis faster.
 MCT oil is easily digested and turned into ketones.
 Limit yourself to 50-100 grams per day to avoid stomach upsets.

 It’s clear that cheating on keto is not something you should do on a regular basis, but it may also be something that can be hard to avoid.
 Luckily, there are ways you can cheat on keto without exiting ketosis.
 Think of this as smart cheating.